0xdeadbeefJERKY/0xdeadbeefjerky.github.io/_posts/2023-03-03-cloudgoat-lambda-walkthrough-part-2.md

 ### Investigate Lambda Function Logs Using CloudWatch

-It appears the attacker listed the available Lambda functions and used the call to `GetFunctions` to pull more detailed information about a specific function, which includes a direct link to the actual function code.
+It appears the attacker listed the available Lambda functions and used the call to `GetFunctions` to pull more detailed information about the `vulnerable_lambda_cgid13u1qpdipe-policy_applier_lambda1` Lambda function, which includes a direct link to the actual function code.
 Although CloudTrail doesn't log the specifics of the function invocation, we can tap into the associated CloudWatch log group (which is automatically created along with the Lambda function) to achieve this.

 1. Navigate to CloudWatch in the console